SWastling/musclemap/README.md

 ```

 - `source files`: The image(s) containing the source data.
 The types of image
-data required depends on the algorithm used (see Description section below).
+data required depend on the algorithm used (see Description section below).

 ## Description